 There are also practical worries about counselling.
 Time is valuable, and it can be difficult to consider getting help when money is an issue.

 At The Spark, we recognise the need for short-term, goal-oriented counselling and offer a service that can help clients progress in just 6 sessions.
 Furthermore, we can help you access reduced-cost or even free counselling in certain circumstances.

 Counselling services from The Spark

-The Spark continues to provide telephone and online video counselling services during the Covid-19 pandemic in Scotland.
+The Spark to provides face-to-face and online counselling services across Scotland.